coder/docs/guides/customization/multiple-jetbrains-ides.md

 This article shows you how to configure multiple instances of IntelliJ IDEA Ultimate, but you can use this process for any JetBrains IDEs.

-> Using additional JetBrains IDEs consume extra workspace compute resources, so
+> Using additional JetBrains IDEs consumes extra workspace compute resources, so
 > ensure that you've allocated enough resources to your workspace to support all
 > of your IDE instances.